 The following questions address common queries that you might have about the Registration standard: Continuing professional development.

-CPD is the means by which members of the professions maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities needed throughout their professional lives.
+CPD is how members of the professions maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities needed throughout their professional lives.

-As a nurse or midwife you may choose not to work in the profession for a variety of reasons (such as maternity leave, extended overseas travel, moving overseas, an extended career break or retirement), however, you may want to keep registration.
+As a nurse or midwife, you may choose not to work in the profession for a variety of reasons (such as maternity leave, extended overseas travel, moving overseas, an extended career break or retirement), however, you may want to keep your registration.

 Under these circumstances, you must continue to complete CPD in relation to your context of practice.
-See the question: How do I describe my context of practice?.
+See section below on How do I describe my context of practice?.
 Remember that ‘context of practice’ is not restricted to providing direct clinical care.